The Edit

 Day 3 – Dunas Comporta & Torre Course

-On the final day, we ventured south to Comporta to play Lisbon’s most talked-about new courses.
+On the final day, we ventured south to Comporta to play one of Lisbon’s most talked-about courses.
 The Dunas Course at Terras da Comporta is already a modern classic, weaving through vast wild sandscapes with a rugged, natural style.
 It’s raw and beautiful, testing yet fair, and it instantly felt like a bucket-list venue.

 Right next door is the brand-new Torre Course, designed by Sergio García.
 Together, they make ‘the 36 holes to play right now in Europe’ making Comporta a must-visit destination in its own right.
 Playing these two back-to-back gave us a glimpse into the future of how great Portuguese golf is going to get.